cosmos/cosmos-sdk/docs/architecture/adr-033-protobuf-ocaps.md

 ### Future Work

-A separate ADR will address the use cases of "admin" access and inter-module hooks (as used in `x/staking/keeper/hooks.go`).
+A separate ADR will address the use cases of unrestricted, "admin" access and inter-module hooks (as used in `x/staking/keeper/hooks.go`).

 ## Consequences